-Correlations between the parameters of the SEPs and of the associated flare have a physical sense only when the flare-accelerated particles actually escape from the parent active region.
-It was shown earlier (Klein, Trottet, and Klassen, 2010; Klein et al., 2011) that flare-accelerated electrons traced by their microwave emission may remain confined in the parent active region.
-In this case the microwave burst has no low-frequency counterpart.
-There is especially no decametricto-hectometric type III emission (DH III).
-Type III bursts are emitted by electron beams at the local electron plasma frequency or its harmonic (see Nindos et al., 2008, and references therein).
-They are short bursts with a rapid drift from high to low frequencies that translates the propagation of the electron beams from the low to the high corona.
+low to the high corona.
 This property makes them ideal tracers of the escape of energetic electrons through the high corona and the interplanetary medium.
 DH III bursts are readily observable by the Wind/WAVES radio spectrograph (Bougeret et al., 1995).
 It is well known that they accompany SEP events (Cane, Erickson, and Prestage, 2002; Cane, Richardson, and von Rosenvinge, 2010).
-But only if these bursts occur during the microwave burst do they signal the escape of flare-accelerated electrons, and probably flare-accelerated particles in general, to interplanetary space.
+But only if these bursts occur during the microwave burst do they signal the escape of flare-accelerated electrons, and probably flareaccelerated particles in general, to interplanetary space.
 Type III bursts that occur after the microwave burst may signal electron beams accelerated at coronal shocks, as illustrated, for instance, in Bougeret et al. (1998) and Mann et al. (2003, their Figure 1).
 An example of a confined microwave burst that was followed by type II and type IV emission associated with DH type III bursts is shown in Figure 2 of Klein et al. (2011).
-In order to make sure that particles escape from the flaring active region during the microwave burst we therefore request that DH type III burst emission occur together with the microwave burst, allowing only for a delay of not more than a minute, which the type III emitting electrons may need to reach the level where plasma emission in the Wind/WAVES frequency range can originate.
+To ensure that particles escape from the flaring active region during the microwave burst, we therefore requested that DH type III burst emission occur together with the microwave burst, allowing only for a delay of not more than a minute, which the type III emitting electrons may need to reach the level where plasma emission in the Wind/WAVES frequency range can originate.

-Following this reasoning, we considered the flare-accelerated particles to be confined when a significant part or all of the microwave emission occurred without a DH III burst counterpart, while in microwave bursts with simultaneous type III bursts flare-accelerated particles were likely able to escape from the corona.
-We refer to these bursts as confined and unconfined microwave events, respectively.
-Figure 2 displays examples of the two categories: the microwave burst at 15.4 GHz on 3 March 2000 (Figures 2(a)-(c)) had no accompanying DH III burst during its entire rise phase.
+Following this reasoning, we considered the flare-accelerated particles to be confined when a significant part or all of the microwave emission occurred without a DH III burst counterpart, while in microwave bursts with simultaneous type III bursts, flare-accelerated particles were likely able to escape from the corona.
+We refer to these bursts as confined and unconfined microwave events.
+Figure 2 displays examples of the two categories: the microwave burst at 15.4 GHz on 3 March 2000 (Figures 2(a)-(c)) had no accompanying

+DH III burst during its entire rise phase.
 The type III burst group started about a minute after the microwave peak and accompanied the decay of the microwave and SXR emission.
-This suggests that most of the flare-accelerated particles were confined in the corona, and could not contribute to the SEP event.
-The burst on 29 October 2003 (Figures 2(d)-(f)) was accompanied by DH type III emission for its entire duration, and is therefore considered as a case where flare-accelerated particles contributed to the SEPs.
-Six microwave events of the 34 SoWi events of our sample were confined, and none of the ten ICME events.
+This suggests that most of the flare-accelerated particles were confined in the corona and could not contribute to the SEP event.
+The burst on 29 October 2003 (Figures 2(d) - (f)) was accompanied by DH type III emission for its entire duration and is therefore considered as a case where flare-accelerated particles contributed to the SEPs.
+Six microwave events of the 34 SoWi events of our sample were confined, but none of the ten ICME events.
 As said before, the confined microwave events are indicated by adding the suffix 'c' to the quality flag in column (3) of Tables 1 and 2.
 In most of the confined events the DH III bursts started a few minutes after the peak or end of the microwave burst, as in Figure 2.
 In the 13 July 2005 event it is the later phase of the microwave emission that is confined, as discussed in Malandraki et al. (2012).